kolonatalie/frontend-practice-projects/README.md

   <h1>Frontend Practice Projects</h1>
 </div>

-This repository is part of my learning journey as I study frontend development, primarily through Codecademy, IT courses and hands-on experimentation.
+This repo is part of my learning journey as I study frontend development, primarily through Codecademy, IT courses and hands-on experimentation.
-Each project in this repo focuses on building a small, functional feature using **HTML/CSS**, **JavaScript (ES6+)**, **React** and **TypeScript** — everything from simple games to interactive web components.
+Each project here focuses on building a small, functional feature using **HTML/CSS**, **JavaScript (ES6+)**, **React** and **TypeScript**, everything from simple games to interactive web components.

 ---